Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem A -- robust non-computability in the continuous-time case

 Overall, this result shows that the non-computability of basin of attraction is not limited to discrete-time dynamical systems, but is also present in continuous-time dynamical systems, and is a robust property that persists under small perturbations.

 To obtain this result, we will employ a technique that involves iterating the map $\bar{f}$ with an ODE.
-We need to ensure that the resulting ODE still has a computable sink and that the non-computability property is robust to perturbations.
-This technique has been explored in several previous papers, including \cite{CMC00}, \cite{CMC02}, \cite{GCB08}, and \cite{GZ23}.
-The basic idea is to start with a \textquotedblleft targeting\textquotedblright\ equation with the format
+This technique has been explored in several previous papers, including \cite{Bra95}, \cite{CMC00}, \cite{CMC02}, \cite{GCB08}, and \cite{GZ23}.
+However, we need additional requirements which are not ensured by the original technique, namely we need to ensure that the resulting ODE still has a computable sink and that the non-computability property is robust to perturbations.
+Hence, it is imperative to expound upon the details of the previous constructions, as our primary approach revolves around the progressive enhancement of preceding constructions, aiming to acquire additional properties essential for the substantiation of Theorem A.